Celebrating 50 Years!

 During that first summer of 1967, Crossroads Camping entertained nearly 1700 campers.
 Just a few years later the campground often had 20,000 campers visit during the summers.
 It seemed that each year, more property was devoted to camping guests, full hookup sites for trailers were installed and more restroom facilities were added.
 This was back when the family jumped in the station wagon and traveled across the country seeing the sites, pitching a tent for the night and then driving to the next state.
 Gas was cheap and you could travel and eat on a budget.

-“At first, I was afraid I’d never be able to keep grass under all the tents, and that people would trample the young trees”, Grant one time said.
+“At first, I was afraid I’d never be able to keep the grass under all the tents, and that people would trample the young trees”, Grant one time said.
 “But they didn’t, they actually help me take care of them.”
-He went on to say,” My five kids always worked close with me running the cherry business; and that’s part of what gave me the idea for the camping business – it was a way for the kids and me to work together during the summers.
+He went on to say,” My five kids always worked closely with me running the cherry business; and that’s part of what gave me the idea for the camping business – it was a way for the kids and me to work together during the summers.
 Besides, I couldn’t make a living off the cherry trees, but I could off a campground.
-Now instead of it being a three week harvest, it’s a three month harvest.”
+Now instead of it being a three-week harvest, it’s a three-month harvest.”

 “I was a Depression baby,” he went on to say.
 “So I’ve always had a great appreciation for thriftiness.
 My great concern growing up was whether Father would be able to refinance the farm and we could stay one more year.
 The mortgage was $3,800.”
 One of the parks favorite pictures shows C.A.’s home (now converted into the Pie Pantry Restaurant) with a sign out front identifying the farm as Just-A-Mere Farm.
 Attached to this sign is a For Sale sign.
 This For Sale sign hung there for many years but C.A. had no takers!